 I got to meet and have a quick tour with owners JJ and Mark in their custom facility.
 They told me their goal is to create drinkable beers that are better balanced.
 Mark is the German beer guy, JJ is the hybrid and specialty beer guy.
 This is some custom brewing facility because everything here looks like it was handcrafted from the scaffolding that the brewers walk on to run the brewing process to the giant 7000 square foot cold room they built for their refrigeration process rooms, pretty amazing.
 I guess it should look like this because 80% of the bar was made from recycled parts and pieces.
 They went cheap, and green…

-Open only 13 months Legacy has 8 Gold medals and was rated #1 in San Diego in 2014 for best beer in a radio poll and contest.
+As of writing this article, Legacy Brewing has 8 Gold medals and was rated #1 in San Diego in 2014 for best beer in a radio poll and contest.
 They are quickly outgrowing this Oceanside production and plan to open a second location in Mira Mar that will have a tap room and offer food.

 Legacy brews one lager at a time and about 1500 barrels a year, this is how they perfect each batch.
 This is changing though quickly, as more people taste the different offerings.